RallyTechServices/SAFe-delivery-metrics/README.md

 Blocked time will exclude weekends, so an item blocked from 5:00 PM on Friday and unblocked at 8 AM on Monday will result in 15 hours blocked time, which will render as 1 day.

+### Average Blocker Resolution
+Average number of days to resolve a blocker.
+This is a mean of all blocker durations.
+If an item was blocked and unblocked twice, then the average time to resolve that blocker would be the average of the two durations for that blocker.
+It is not cumulative.

 ### PI Planned Velocity
 This is the value of the Planned Velocity set for the iteration at the moment in time that represents the number of days offset from the selected Release (see Days Offset from Release App Setting).
 This value is calculated from